MaryamEissa2/alx-pre_course/0x01-git/README.md

-  Hello alx , how are you ?
+i'm fine thank you .